AI-estimated baseline profile. Be the first to log a session!

 What does 2017 Dangerous Messengers taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This 2017 Sheng Pu-erh offers an assertive character with a delightful sweetness, balanced by a brisk finish.
 While robust enough to promise excellent aging potential, it can be enjoyed now, revealing.
-It sits in the "Bold" and "Sweet" and "Brisk" flavor families, so expect a cup that leans bold and sweet and brisk.
+It leans bold, sweet and brisk.

 How should I brew 2017 Dangerous Messengers?